World Cup Scenarios: What Needs To Happen For Teams To Advance Out Of The Group Stage

 After the nightmares that are Groups E and F, Group G is remarkably straightforward.
 England and Belgium advance, regardless of what happens; Tunisia and Panama are out, regardless of what happens.

-England plays Belgium, and Panama plays Tunisia, in games that are at this point naught more than international friendlies, at 2:00 p.m.
+England plays Belgium, and Panama plays Tunisia, in games that are at this point nothing more than international friendlies, at 2:00 p.m.
 Eastern Time on Thursday.

 Group H